-Places to boat around Charlotte
+Plan a boat trip around Charlotte

 A boat carrying an American flag atop a body of water with a jet ski in the background.